Emmasi/LCube/_posts/firstPost.md

 ---
 title: Use set operators in powershell like sql
 date: 2022-11-01
 description: In Powershell there are no set operators like union, Except, Intersection by default.
+Set operators are used in sql like inner-join, union etc. You could use these operator for example..
 img: /dataimg.jpg
 alt: blåtonade bilder av dator
 ---